Dieser Beitrag enthält Werbung – advertising.

 Ruth lives together with her two cats in a cottage on the saltmarsh.
 (Later it’s only one cat left!)
 She’s the down-to-earth type with comfortable clothes because she’s … overweight.
 Having years of experience with trying to lose weight … she doesn’t care any longer.
 About a year later Kate is born, Ruth’s daughter, out of an one-night-stand, totally unplanned.
 Guess who the father might be.
 It’s DCI Harry Nelson.

-Nelson is married with two children, two teenage girls.
+Nelson is married with two children, two teenage girls – becoming grown-up girls resp. women during the series and flying the nest.
 His wife is gorgeous.
 Divorce?
 Nelson thinks it would be difficult … although he learns that his wife has an affair with a colleague of him, who unfortunately dies in the line of duty.
 Soon afterwards his wife gets pregnant and Harry becomes the father of a little son.
 From this point in time there is no more pondering about a divorce and living with Ruth.
-Nevertheless Nelson is keen on caring for Kate …
+Nevertheless Nelson is keen on caring for Kate … and he is obsessed with ideas what might happen to his little Kate cause by any of the evils in the world.

 Ruth is lonely?
-Doesn’t seem so … especially when taking into account her private friends like Cathbad, the Druid, and his entourage, her colleagues at university and finally all the investigators of the police who definitely like her – whatever happened between her and their DCI boss.
+Doesn’t seem so … especially when taking into account her private friends like Cathbad, the Druid, and his entourage, her colleagues at university and finally all the investigators of the police who definitely like her – whatever may have happened between her and their DCI boss.
 So after all these years Ruth seems happy and no longer lonely.
-(I think the private story will continue and always be good for a surprise.)
+(Be sure that the private story continues and always is good for a surprise.)

-Nelson and Ruth meet because of bones found in the saltmarsh.
+Nelson and Ruth meet at the beginning because of bones found in the saltmarsh.
 The story leads to unravelling the mystery of a lost child years ago and dealing with recent murders who shall cover the tracks.
 They form an effective team.

 It happens during the following years that there are more bones to unearth, more murders to investigate, more foul play around Norfolk’s coast, small villages, old churches, digging sites … The cases always end up on Nelson’s desk.
 Nelson always relies on Ruth and her experience concerning forensic analysis – and Ruth enjoys it although she often risks a lot when intermingling into ongoing investigations.